NVIDIA/aistore/docs/etl.md

     ```

     **Important**: the server listens on the same port as specified in `ports.containerPort`.
-    This is required, as a target needs to know precise address of the ETL container.
+    It is required, as a target needs to know the precise address of the ETL container.

     Another note is that we pass additional parameters via the `annotations` field.
-    We specified the communication type and wait time (for the pod to start).
+    We specified the communication type and wait time (for the Pod to start).

-    Once we have our `spec.yaml` we can initialize ETL with CLI:
+    Once we have our `spec.yaml`, we can initialize ETL with CLI:
     ```console
     $ ais etl init spec.yaml
     JGHEoo89gg
     ```

-Just before we started ETL containers our pods looked like this:
+Just before we started ETL containers, our Pods looked like this:

 ```console
 $ kubectl get pods